sphinx-doc/sphinx/doc/markup/inline.rst

      a reference ``:ref:`my-figure``` would insert a reference to the figure with link text "Figure caption".

+     The same works for tables that are given an explicit caption using the :dudir:`table` directive.

    * Labels that aren't placed before a section title can still be referenced to, but you must give the link an explicit title, using this syntax:
      ``:ref:`Link title <label-name>```.